 The aim of the program is to create a professional figure having the complementary competences of a modern quantum physicist and a physical engineer in the area of nanotechnology-based quantum devices.
-Students receive state of the art training in nanofabrication and nanocharacterizing, thanks to the access to Politecnico labs (first year) and to Université de Paris cleanroom and the dedicated nanoscience teaching platform (second year).
+Students receive state of the art training in nanofabrication and nanocharacterizing, thanks to the access to Politecnico labs (first year) and to Université Paris Cité cleanroom and the dedicated nanoscience teaching platform (second year).
 It also relies on the intervention of high-level scientists working in the domain of quantum devices.

-The program is jointly offered by Université de Paris and the Politecnico of Turin.
+The program is jointly offered by Université Paris Cité and the Politecnico of Turin.
 It is completely taught in English.
 At the issue of the two-year program, the succeeding students receive a double degree: the Italian Laurea Magistrale (Master degree) ‘Nanotechnologies for ICTs’ and the French Master Degree ‘Dispositifs Quantiques’.

 Thanks to this well-established network, students find many opportunities after graduation both in academics as well as in the industrial sector.
 After the master’s degree, they can be directly employed as specialized scientists or engineers in High-Tech Industries, or start a PhD thesis work in outstanding public or private research laboratories.

 This training is twofold.
 It aims at preparing students to fundamental research in Physics research centers and training them to become skilled professionally.
 Students thereafter will be able to adjust and settle in research teams whether they are academic or industrial.